brainy-labs/metadata-snippet-manager/instructions.md

 Retrieves the path from root to the specified metadata.
 - **When to use**: To understand the hierarchical context of a metadata.
 You can use it if you think there is a more general concept related to a metadata you know.
 - **Output**: Ordered array from root to target
 - **Utility**: Useful for climbing the hierarchy and finding more general concepts.
-You can then continue exploring from the any of the metadata taken with all the other functions.
+You can then continue exploring from any of the metadata taken with all the other functions.

 #### `get_metadata_forest`
 Retrieves multiple trees by specifying roots.